helium/HIP/0000-redefining-data-only-onboarding-and-assertion-fees.md

 - **Primary drawbacks:**
   - The main concern is the potential reduction in DC burn per onboarding or assertion.
 However, the increase in the number of data-only hotspots and assertions might compensate for this reduction by enhancing network coverage and utility.

+  A theoretical drawback might arise if vendors do not update their Maker Apps timely, potentially causing issues with onboarding or incorrect fee applications.
+However, this risk is mitigated by the proactive involvement of Seeed, the primary data-only hotspot vendor, who is likely to update their applications promptly.
+Coordination with all related vendors to ensure timely updates will be crucial in avoiding this potential pitfall.

 ## Rationale and Alternatives